ashdurham/hipages-test/SOLUTION.md

 I would expect a real world production environment to have a much more in depth setup for the various endpoints and processing that it would be covering.
 Especially for the `update` request endpoints - these would potentially be more suited to a queuing system to handle the heavy user-load times.

 Due to the limited endpoints required for the test, all functional code resides in the main index file.

-As meantioned in the inital project notes above, this would normally contain fallback processes should the Database not be online for whatever reason that may be.
-Additionally, error returns would also be included to ensure the user is fed back with notification of any issues.

 ## UI